cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    GeneralName = ( GeneralNameType : int, GeneralNameValue : any )
 ~~~~~~~~~~~

-* issuerAltName.
-Encoded exactly like subjectAltName.
+* Issuer Alternative Name (issuerAltName). extensionValue is encoded exactly like subjectAltName.

-* cRLDistributionPoints.
-If the CRL Distribution Points is a sequence of DistributionPointName, where each DistributionPointName only contains uniformResourceIdentifiers, the extension value can be CBOR encoded.
-The extensionValue is encoded as an array of CBOR text strings where each CBOR text string encodes a uniformResourceIdentifier.
-If the array contains exactly one text string, the array is omitted.
+* CRL Distribution Points (cRLDistributionPoints).
+If the CRL Distribution Points is a sequence of DistributionPointName, where each DistributionPointName only contains uniformResourceIdentifiers, the extension value can be CBOR encoded. extensionValue is encoded as follows:

 ~~~~~~~~~~~
    DistributionPointName = [ 2* text ] / text
-   ExtValueCDP = [ + DistributionPointName ]
+   CRLDistributionPoints = [ + DistributionPointName ]
 ~~~~~~~~~~~

+* Freshest CRL (freshestCRL). extensionValue is encoded exactly like cRLDistributionPoints.

 * certificatePolicies.
 If noticeRef is not used and any explicitText are encoded as UTF8String, the extension value can be CBOR encoded.
 OIDs registered in {{CP}} are encoded as an int.
 The policyQualifierId is encoded as an CBOR int (see {{QP}}) or an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.